Update on economic, financial and monetary developments

-See the box entitled “Household saving during the COVID-19 pandemic and implications for the recovery of consumption” in this issue of the Economic Bulletin.
+See the box entitled “The energy shock, price competitiveness and euro area export performance” in this issue of the Economic Bulletin.

 For further information on the nature and purpose of these contacts, see the article entitled “The ECB’s dialogue with non-financial companies”, Economic Bulletin, Issue 1, ECB, 2021.